What is AI in banking?

 Anomaly detection learns what normal looks like for each customer.
 When something unusual happens, the system alerts you.
 Behavioral biometrics add another layer by tracking how users type, swipe, and hold their devices.

-Rules-based systems generate too many false positives.
-They block legitimate transactions and frustrate customers.
+Rules-based systems generate too many false positives and frustrate customers.
 AI reduces false positives while catching more actual fraud.

 AI anti-money laundering monitoring